JuliaLang/www.julialang.org/blog/_posts/2012-02-14-why-we-created-julia.md

 We want to write `A*B` and launch a thousand computations on a thousand machines, calculating a vast matrix product together.

 We never want to mention types when we don't feel like it.
-But when we need polymorphic functions, we want to use generic programming to write an algorithm just once and apply it to an infinite lattices of types;
+But when we need polymorphic functions, we want to use generic programming to write an algorithm just once and apply it to an infinite lattice of types;
 we want to use multiple dispatch to efficiently pick the best method for all of a function's arguments, from dozens of method definitions, providing common functionality across drastically different types.
 Despite all this power, we want the language to be simple and clean.